daeuniverse/dae-installer/README.md

 ## Usage

-This script runs in `bash` and require `curl`, `unzip` and `virt-what` to work, these tools can be installed automaticly during installation in most Linux systems.
+This script requires `curl`, `unzip` and `virt-what` to work, these tools can be installed automaticly during installation in most Linux systems.

 ### Install dae